Subchapter B. CERTIFICATION PROGRAM FOR INSTALLERS

 § 245.102.
 Requirement for certification.

-(a) A person may not conduct tank handling or tightness testing activities unless that person holds a current installer certification issued by the Department for the applicable certification category as indicated in § 245.110 (relating to certification of installers), except as provided in § 245.31 (relating to underground storage tank tightness testing requirements).
+(a) A person may not conduct tank handling or tightness testing activities unless that person holds a current installer certification issued by the Department for the applicable certification category as indicated in § 245.110 (relating to certification of installers), except as provided in § 245.31 (relating to underground storage tank system testing requirements).
 Installer certification will only be issued by the Department to a person who:

 (1) Possesses minimum experience and qualifications as provided under § 245.111 (relating to certified installer experience and qualifications).